UPdated April 25, 2025

 American house spiders are skilled at weaving intricate cobweb structures, perfect for trapping prey efficiently.
 With their synanthropic nature, they excel at thriving near human habitats, using manufactured structures to support their survival.

-As a result, you’ll often find their webs strategically placed in concealed spots around homes, such as basements, attics, and behind appliances.
-These flat webs are positioned to catch passing insects, providing a reliable food source for the spiders.
+As a result, you’ll often find their webs strategically placed in concealed spots in basements, attics, and behind appliances..

 Jumping Spiders